 - 1. In iDRAC Web interface, go to Configuration > System Settings > SMTP (E-mail) Configuration. - 2.
 Type a valid email address. - 3.
 Click Send under Test Email to test the configured email alert settings. - 4.
 Click Apply. - 5.
-For SMTP (E-mail) Server Settings provide the following details: - SMTP (E-mail) Server IP Address or FQDN/DNS Name - Custom Sender Address This field has the following options: - Default Address field is not editable - $\circ$ Custom You can enter the email ID from which you can receive the email alerts - Custom Message Subject Prefix This field has the following options: - Default Default message is not editable - Custom You can choose the message to appear in the Subject line of the email - SMTP Port Number The connection can be encrypted and emails can be sent over secure ports: - No Encryption port 25 (default) - SSL Port 465 - Connection Encryption When you do not have an email server in your premises, you can use cloud based email servers or SMTP Relays.
-To configure cloud email server, you can set this feature to any of the following values from the drop down: - $\circ$ $\,$ None No encryption on the connection to the SMTP server.
-It is the default value. - SSL Runs SMTP protocol over SSL
+For SMTP (E-mail) Server Settings provide the following details: - SMTP (E-mail) Server IP Address or FQDN/DNS Name - Custom Sender Address This field has the following options: - o Default Address field is not editable - o Custom You can enter the email ID from which you can receive the email alerts - Custom Message Subject Prefix This field has the following options: - o Default Default message is not editable - o Custom You can choose the message to appear in the Subject line of the email - SMTP Port Number The connection can be encrypted and emails can be sent over secure ports: - No Encryption port 25 (default) - SSL Port 465 - Connection Encryption When you do not have an email server in your premises, you can use cloud based email servers or SMTP Relays.
+To configure cloud email server, you can set this feature to any of the following values from the drop down:

+- o SSL Runs SMTP protocol over SSL

+- (i) NOTE:

-- This feature is not configurable via Group Manager. - This is a licensed feature and is not available in iDRAC Basic License. - You must have Configure iDARC privilege to use this feature. - Authentication - Username
+- o This feature is not configurable via Group Manager.

+- o This is a licensed feature and is not available in iDRAC Basic License.

+- You must have Configure iDARC privilege to use this feature.

+- Authentication

+- Username